mindyng/mindyng.github.io/_posts/2024-07-13-Advanced-Language-Analysis.md

 their competitor, Samsung had negative sentiment mostly tied to it.
 However, things looked good with iPad only (most likely due to the impressive
 Calculator app).
 There was positive sentiment for apple, but it was not the dominant emotion.

-It looks like from the WWDC conference, iphone, iPad, iOS, android/Samsung (notes), app and features were the most talked about topics.
+It looks like from the WWDC conference, iPhone, iPad, iOS, Android/Samsung (notes), app and features were the most talked about topics.
 Looks like
-Apple needs to work on their reputation even after catch up with AI frontier.
+Apple needs to work on their reputation even after catching up on the AI front.

 # Business Recommendations

+In general:

 1. Apple needs to be more of a risk taker
 2. Be an innovator and not a copier
-3. Research problems people are actually having and solving them
+3. Research problems people are actually having and solve them
-4. Build a watertight strategy and execture feature release faster
+4. Build a watertight strategy and execute feature releases faster

+More specifically:

 Based on the sentiment analysis findings from the WWDC conference, here are some business recommendations for Apple to improve their reputation and address the feedback received: